mendix/docs/content/developerportal/deploy/how-to-upgrade-free-app.md

 ---
-title: "Upgrade Your Free App to a Licensed App"
+title: "License a Free App"
+# Merge with other Linking docs
 parent: "mendix-cloud-deploy"
 #menu_order: 170
 description: "How to upgrade a Free App to a Licensed App."